amschel99/amschel99/README.md

 #
-A combination of grit, grind, and a relentless pursuit of excellence== Great software
+A combination of grit, grind, and a relentless pursuit of excellence == Great software